z0mbix/rolecule/README.md

 If you have role dependencies in your `meta/main.yml` file using local roles in the same location as the current role, they will be mounted at `/etc/ansible/roles` in the container so ansible can find them.
-Currently , only local roles and ansible galaxy roles are supported.
+Currently, only local roles and ansible galaxy roles are supported.

 ## Instances